Bewcastle Roman Fort: Garrison

 The second-century garrison was the First Cohort of Dacians, a thousand-strong infantry unit.
 The third-century garrison is believed to be the Cohort I Nerviorum (part-mounted).

 Excavations

 Limited excavations were carried out in 1937, 1954 and 1957.
 These established the positions of the internal buildings and uncovered several altars.

 Current site

 The embankments and ditches of the fort can still be seen.
-A church and churchyard occupy the southern part of the site, and the churchyard contains the famous Bewcastle Cross.
+St Cuthbert’s Church and churchyard occupy the southern part of the site, and the churchyard contains the famous Bewcastle Cross.

 To the north-east of the site are the remains of Bewcastle Castle, a Norman castle built in about 1092, using stones from the Roman fort.
 The castle was reputedly destroyed by Oliver Cromwell in 1641.